radareorg/radare2-book/src/visual_mode/visual_panels.md

 | |      split the current panel vertically
 | -      split the current panel horizontally
 | :      run r2 command in prompt
+| ;      add/remove comment
 | _      start the hud input mode
+| \      show the user-friendly hud
 | ?      show this help
-| ??     show the user-friendly hud
 | !      run r2048 game
 | .      seek to PC or entrypoint
-| *      show pseudo code/r2dec in the current panel
+| *      show decompiler in the current panel
+| "      create a panel from the list and replace the current one
 | /      highlight the keyword
 | (      toggle snow
 | &      toggle cache
 | [1-9]  follow jmp/call identified by shortcut (like ;[1])
 | ' '    (space) toggle graph / panels
 | tab    go to the next panel
+| Enter  start Zoom mode
 | a      toggle auto update for decompiler
 | b      browse symbols, flags, configurations, classes, ...
 | c      toggle cursor